Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 <div>
     <p>
     Nested button group.
 Note that the <code>small</code> strapping is only necessary once.
-The same classes are automatically applied to the nested .btn-group.
+The same classes are automatically applied to the nested <code>.btn-group</code>.
     </p>
 </div>